buttercup/buttercup-desktop/README.md

 Buttercup is currently under heavy development, and updates will be pushed here very frequently.
 The application is currently in alpha, and should be considered unstable.

 Please check [buttercup-core](https://github.com/perry-mitchell/buttercup-core) for more information on Buttercup’s core module.
+Check out the [release changelog](CHANGELOG.md) for more information on updates.

 ## Encryption & Format
 Buttercup uses a delta-system to manage archive changes and save conflicts.
 The archive, upon saving, is encrypted with AES 256bit CBC mode with a SHA256 HMAC.
 Encryption is performed once the password has been salted and prepared with PBKDF2 at 1000 iterations.